yujunz/gitlab.com-runbooks/howto/access-gcp-hosts.md

-## Accessing the gstg and gprd hosts
+## Accessing the GCP hosts

-As we build out the new gprd and gstg environments you may need to access the hosts.
-If you need ssh access to individual vms you have come to the right place.
+If you need ssh access to individual vms on GCP you have come to the right place.
 If you are having difficulty with getting access or you don't believe we have enabled your public ssh key on these hosts please submit an issue to the [infrastructure tracker](https://gitlab.com/gitlab-com/infrastructure) with the